Explore the Laguna de Santa Rosa Wetlands

 The watres of the laguna on a summer day

-trail map shows the two-mile accessible gravel path that takes you past ponds, marshes, and the main Laguna channel.
-In the summer there’s even a pontoon bridge so you can bounce your way across the channel and walk on the east side in Meadowlark Field.
+In the town of Sebastopol, access to the Laguna de Santa Rosa is an easy seven-minute walk from the downtown Plaza.
+A two-mile accessible gravel path takes you past ponds, marshes, and the main channel.
+In the summer there’s even a pontoon bridge so you can bounce your way across the channel and into Meadowlark Field.

 A sign in the park explains the value of the wetlands